Proper rainbow saturation for trees: Introduction

 In this paper we focus our attention on the proper rainbow saturation number of trees.
 In particular, we provide asymptotically tight bounds for several infinite families of trees.
 Prior to this work, asymptotically tight bounds on $\prsat(n,H)$ were only known for $H = C_4$ (Halfpap, Lidický, and Masařík~\cite{halfpap2024proper}), and $H = P_4$ (Bushaw, Johnston, and Rombach~\cite{halfpap2024proper}).

 Typically, upper bounds on saturation numbers (both rainbow and classical) are proved through finding an appropriate construction.
 Lower bounds are notoriously more difficult.
-Our first theorem provides a general lower bound on the proper rainbow saturation number for connected graphs containing $P_6$.
+Let the \emph{diameter} of a graph $G$ be $\max\{d_G(u,v): u,v \in V(G)\}$, where $d_G(u,v)$ denotes the \emph{distance} between $u$ and $v$, that is, the number of edges in a shortest path with endpoints $u$ and $v$.
+Our first theorem provides a general lower bound on the proper rainbow saturation number for connected graphs with diameter at least $5$.

-\begin{restatable}{theorem}{genlower} Let $H$ be a connected graph that contains $P_6$.
+\begin{restatable}{theorem}{genlower} Let $H$ be a connected graph with diameter at least $5$.
 Then for all $n \in \bb{N}$, $\prsat(n,H)\ge n-1$. \end{restatable} This is best possible, as evidenced by Theorem~\ref{thm:caterpillar} below.
-Combining this with the fact discussed above that $\prsat(n,H) = O(n)$, for any $H$, yields that $\prsat(n,T) = \Theta(n)$ for any tree $T$ that contains $P_6$.

 In fact, we can also achieve the lower bound of $n-1$ for a class of trees with diameter 4.
 For $k,m \ge 1$, let $B_{k,m}$ be the tree obtained by appending $m$ pendant vertices to an endpoint of the path $P_k$.
 We refer to $B_{k,m}$ as a \emph{broom of length $k$}.